Facet Joint Injections

 The facet joints, found on both sides of the back of the spine, can become painfully irritated or inflamed.
 A facet joint injection may help diagnose the source of a patient’s pain.
 It can also relieve pain and inflammation.

-At Spine & Orthopedic Center, facet joint injection procedure is performed in our in-office accredited sedation suite and our physicians can be seen in any of our locations in Boca Raton, Deerfield Beach, Coral Springs and Plantation.
+At Spine & Orthopedic Center, facet joint injection procedure is performed in our in-office sedation suite and our physicians can be seen in any of our locations in Boca Raton, Deerfield Beach, Coral Springs and Plantation.
 For inquiries, call us at 888-409-8006.

 Facet Joint Injections Procedure